hirosystems/clarinet/components/clarinet-cli/examples/cbtc/README.md

 }
 ```

-When the authority process this chainhook occurences, it sends BTC from its reserve to `cBTC` burner, by assuming that a p2pkh is being used.
+When the authority process this chainhook occurrences, it sends BTC from its reserve to `cBTC` burner, by assuming that a p2pkh is being used.

 The wrap / unwrap deployment plans can both be respectively performed with the commands: